Hearty Vegan Shepherd’s Pie

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.

-You’ll need to begin by washing the veggies and dicing them up.
+STEP #1: Begin by washing the veggies and dicing them up.
 The veggies included in this recipe are garlic, onions, carrots, and celery.

 lentils cooking in stainless pot with tomato paste and spices